resourcepool/training-room-booking/README.md

 ## Setup environment

 ### MySQL Database
-First, install a local **MySQL** server & a SQL administration tool (MySQL Workbench or PhpMyAdmin).
+First, install a local **PostgreSQL** server & a SQL administration tool (Adminer or the Intellij Datasource plugin).

 ### Your IDE
-For this exercise, you will have to use Eclipse.
+For this exercise, we recommend you use IntelliJ.
 Install the latest **Wildfly** application server.
-Search & read the docs to know how to do :)
+Search & read the docs to know how to do :).
+In development, you can use all IDE features, including auto-deploy.
+However your production server will have to be setup and deployed manually, with a war archive.

 ### Git repository
 A new repository will be provided, with owner rights.